Ender108/SeptimusHardcoreAddon/README.md

   - Download and install the main file and rename it to **[NoDelete] Challenging Spell Learning**
   - If you want a better animation for spell learning, download and install [Challenging Spell Learning Alternate Animation](https://www.nexusmods.com/skyrimspecialedition/mods/57574?tab=description) and rename to **[NoDelete] Challenging Spell Learning Alternate Animation**

 10.)
+[Arena - An Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33487) is a complete overhaul of Skyrim’s encounter zones designed to increase the game’s difficulty and provide an organic sense of progression.
+  - Download and install the main file and rename it to **[NoDelete] Arena - An Encounter Zone Overhaul**

+11.)
 [Legion - A Bruma Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/60848) is an encounter zone overhaul for Beyond Skyrim: Bruma that increases the difficulty of dungeons by re-leveling the enemies.
  - Download and install the main file and rename it to **[NoDelete] Legion - A Bruma Encounter Zone Overhaul**

-11.)
+12.)
 [Enemy Resistance Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/59394) adds lore-friendly, intuitive, and balanced adjustments to enemy resistances.
   - Download and install the main file and rename it to **[NoDelete] Enemy Resistance Tweaks**

-12.)
+13.)
 [Scarcity SE - Less Loot Mod](https://www.nexusmods.com/skyrimspecialedition/mods/8647) reduces the amount of loot found in the world and reduces the amount of enchanted items held by merchants.
   - Download and install the main file, choose 4x Loot Rarity and 4x Merchant Item Rarity in the FOMOD, and rename it to **[NoDelete] Scarcity SE - Less Loot Mod**

-13.)
+14.)
 [Septimus - Hardcore Uncapper INI](https://github.com/Ender108/SeptimusHardcoreAddon/blob/main/%5BNoDelete%5D%20Septimus%20-%20Hardcore%20Addon%20INI.7z) changes the default uncapper settings: No more perks after level 50.
 Health, Magicka, and Stamina gain on level up is reduced from 10 points to 5 points after level 50.
 No carryweight gain on level up.
   - Download and install from archive in the top left of Mod Organizer 2

-14.)
+15.)
 [Septimus - Hardcore Addon Patch](https://github.com/Ender108/SeptimusHardcoreAddon/blob/main/%5BNoDelete%5D%20Septimus%20-%20Hardcore%20Addon%20Patch.7z) ensures compatibility with the rest of the Septimus modlist.
  - Download and install from archive in the top left of Mod Organizer 2